 It really is all to play for, although it would be a little awkward if it’s too similar to Call of Duty: Black Ops Cold War.
 We could even see a more futuristic locale, although such major changes haven’t gone down well in the past with neighbouring franchises (here’s looking at you, Infinite Warfare).
 It will likely be a while until we hear concrete details, but we’ll be sure to keep you updated.

 Battlefield 6 for PlayStation 5 and Xbox Series X – Will it be coming to new consoles?

-Electronic Arts and DICE have confirmed that Battlefield 6 is currently in development for next-generation consoles, which is why they’ve decided to release in 2021 as opposed to a sudden release later this year once PS5 and Xbox Series X are a more common sight in the home of gamers.
+Electronic Arts and DICE have confirmed that Battlefield 6 is currently in development for next-generation consoles, which is why they’ve decided to release in 2021 once the PS5 and Xbox Series X are a more common sight in the home of gamers.

 DICE hopes to “target new innovation that will be enabled by next-gen platforms” in Battlefield 6, which likely involves increased performance, resolution and enhanced visual features such as ray tracing.
 Battlefield has been an innovator with the latter feature with past entries, and will likely blaze a similar trail here.

 Battlefield 6 trailer – is there any gameplay footage?